 - Chemical resistance.
 Whether it’s exposed to wind, rain, steam, UV light, or oil, LSR remains intact despite harsh conditions.
 It also resists corrosion and fights bacteria.

 - Mechanical properties.
 Due to its low viscosity and high-purity thermosetting, LSR is exclusively processed via injection molding and heat-cured during the molding process.
 It boasts good elongation, high tear and tensile strengths, and superior flexibility.

 - Appearance.
 Like RTV, Liquid Silicone Rubber is transparent and can be combined with pigments to produce brightly colored parts.

 - Cost.
 LSR is a cost-effective material due to its availability and quick demold time, although the price can vary depending on part size.

 - Durability.
 With a hardness range of 5 to 80 Shore A, LSR is fatigue-resistant and exceptionally strong.

 - Applications.
-LSR is highly versatile and can be used for many applications, including medical-grade parts with bacteria-resistance requirements and automotive components exposed to hot temperatures.
+Liquid Silicone Rubber is highly versatile and can be used for many applications, including medical-grade parts with bacteria-resistance requirements and automotive components exposed to hot temperatures.